duereg/codetype/src/documents/posts/20120829-cracking-the-coding-interview-javascript-minmax-binary-heap.html.md

 };
 ```

- Delete is a quite bit more complicated, though the algorithm reads about the same.
+ Delete is more complicated though the algorithm reads about the same.
 To delete the top of a heap:
   1. Replace the root of the heap with the last element on the last level.
   2. Compare the new root with its children; if they are in the correct order, stop.
   3. If not, swap the element with one of its children and return to the previous step.